macginitie/blog/content/pyqt-layout-design.rst

   * Hiding or showing a child widget.
   * Removal of child widgets.

-Now to be clear, the Qt Documentation does an better job than I will of explaining the ins and outs of layout management, so I'd recommend you `check it out`_.
-But we'll go through the basics here of instantiating, using and setting layouts here.
+Now to be clear, the Qt Documentation does a better job than I will of explaining the ins and outs of layout management, so I'd recommend you `check it out`_.
+But we'll go through the basics of instantiating, using and setting layouts here.

 First we need a master widget that we can set the layout on.